 API Description getReadSet Exports transaction's read set to JavaScript. getWriteSet Exports transaction's write set to JavaScript. getTxDocument Returns a reference to the speculative document object. isSuspended Returns true if the transaction is suspended. getCause Returns cause of a transaction suspend. getObject Returns object reference on which a suspension was invoked. getArgs Returns set of arguments involved in a transaction suspend. resume Resumes suspended transaction. glueresume Resumes suspended transaction and glues execution contexts. isDOMConflict Checks for conflicts between the host's and cloned DOM. isHeapConflict Checks for conflicts between the host and guest heaps. commit Commits changes to host's JavaScript heap and DOM.

-Figure 5: Key APIs defined on the transaction object.
+Figure 4: Key functions in the API to access transaction objects.